alfina-megasiwi/notes-app-back-end/Readme.md

     ```
     http://54.254.71.71:5000/
     ```
-    if production error, use development mode:
+    if EC2 instance stopped, use development mode:
     ```
     http://localhost:5000/
     ```